spandian-godaddy/vps4/vps4-scheduler/scheduler.md

 3. Once the servlet container is ready, the SchedulerContextListener's 'contextInitialized' method is called by the servlet container.
    a.
 The SchedulerContextListener's 'contextInitialized' method then introspects the guice bindings registered looking for plugin implementations of Job/TriggerListener and registers them with the scheduler service.
    b.
-It then starts the scheduler via a call to the schedulerService's startScheduler method.
+It then starts the scheduler via a call to the schedulerWebService's startScheduler method.
 4. The web module receives calls for job creation which in turn uses the Scheduler service's exposed methods to actually schedule jobs.
 5. When it is time to actually run a job, the scheduler first confirms if a job should be run by calling the vetoJobExecution method of the registered trigger listener.
 If the job execution is not vetoed, the scheduler goes on to run the job by calling the Job classes 'execute' method.